smetj/wishbone/docs/miscellaneous.rst

 Profiling
 ---------

-If want to profile Wishbone to locate a performance issue you can start the Wishbone server in debug mode using the *--profile* option.
+If you want to profile a Wishbone server to locate a performance issue or identify a bottleneck you can start the server in *debug* mode using the *--profile* option.

 ::

     $ wishbone debug --config test.yaml --profile

-This starts the Wishbone in profile modus staying in foreground collecting statistics which can be loaded and viewed afterwards in Chrome's "Developer Tools".
+Pressing CTRL+C will stop the server and dump the profile file named *"wishbone_<pid>_.cpuprofile"* in the current working directory.

-Pressing CTRL+C will stop the server and dump a file named *wishbone_<pid>_.cpuprofile*.
+The profile file can be loaded into Chrome's "Developer Tools" for further analysis.

 .. image:: chrome.png
     :width: 25%